nikaiser/portfolio_docs/src/content/docs/4.2___tesla/index.md

 ## Photos
 ![](generator.jpeg)
-*Fig. 1: After finding out purpose, here is a picture from the AliExpress site, must have been sent erroneously by a supplier there.*
+*Fig. 1: After finding out the purpose, here is a picture from an AliExpress listing, must have been sent erroneously by a supplier of some other components I had ordered.*

 ![](IMG-4012.jpeg)